testmunk/docs/steps.rst

 .. admonition:: teststep ios

-	This teststep will make the testrun wait until the label [UILabel] with the text appears, or any other element eg. button [UIButton] appears.
+	Makes the testrun wait until the label [UILabel] with the text appears, or any other element eg. button [UIButton] appears.

 	Examples: